Graduate Nurse, Internationally Educated Re-entry: Certificate

 In addition to the Faculty's Admission Requirements, which consist of KPU's undergraduate English Proficiency Requirement, the following program admission requirements apply:

-- A letter of assessment from the College of Registered Nurses of British Columbia (CRNBC) stating eligibility for registration upon successful completion of a graduate nurse re-entry program and a Substantially Equivalent Competence (SEC) Assessment Summary.
+- A letter of assessment from the College of Registered Nurses of British Columbia (CRNBC) stating eligibility for registration upon successful completion of a graduate nurse re-entry program and a Substantially Equivalent Competence (SEC) Assessment Summary or a Nursing Community Assessment Services (NCAS) Summary.

 Once students have received a conditional offer of admission and before final admission to program is granted, students must submit the following: